uccser/cs-unplugged/docs/source/author/topics.rst

   # The URL slug for the follow up activity
   painting-parity:
+    # This number is used for ordering follow up activities
+    number: 1

     # The Markdown file containing the description of the activity
     # This is essentially the text for the webpage for the activity
     md-file: error-detection-correction/follow-up-activities/painting-parity.md